-Do you struggle to achieve beautiful curls?
-Or are you practically green with envy when your friends rock wavy hairstyles that seem to last all day long?
-Well, there might be answer to your hairstyling woes.
+Have you heard of hair setting lotion?
 Surprisingly, hair setting lotion isn’t a product that you’ll hear bandied around by the modern masses, but it can be a solution for anyone that wants to control and curl their straight mane.
 Its popularity is often higher in the rockabilly circles – probably because this vintage hair product can reliably make pretty pin curls and retro waves like no other!
 Have we piqued your interest?
 Find out more about hair setting lotion below.

 What is Hair Setting Lotion?

-So, what exactly is hair setting lotion?
 Well, much like the name suggests, it’s a styling product used to set hair into a particular shape or style.
 The lotion is similar to a gel; it works by coating the hair and stopping strands from drying out when being set in rollers.
-And afterwards?
+And afterward?
 Once dry, it keeps the set style for a long period of time by stopping moisture from being absorbed by the hair.

 How Do You Apply Hair Setting Lotion?